-Several years ago, a study came out that found that those who had higher grip strength were less likely to die from cardiovascular disease.
-Research has also shown that weaker grip strength is correlated with a higher risk of falls in older adults.
+Several years ago, a study found those who have greater grip strength are also less likely to die from cardiovascular disease.
+Research has also shown that weaker grip strength is associated with greater fall risk in older adults.